Vidhi-Ajmera/Code_Evaluator/README.md

   - 📛 **Plagiarism Detection** – Check if the code is copied.
   - 🌍 **Source Tracing** – Show where the code might be copied from.
   - 💡 **Improvement Suggestions** – Learn how to write better code.
-  - 🧮 **Scoring System** – Get a numerical score for each submission.
+  - 🧮 **Confidence Score** – Get a numerical score for each submission.
+  - 🔍 **Code Quality Metrics** – Assessment of the code's efficiency, security, readability, and overall quality.
+  - ⚠️ **Suspicious Elements** – Highlight any areas of concern in the code.
+  - 📝 **Detailed Evaluation** – Thorough analysis of correctness, efficiency, security, and readability, with explanations.
+  - 🛠️ **Improvement Recommendations** – AI-generated tips on how to enhance code quality, efficiency, and security.

 #### 🔹 **2.
 Coding Platform for Educators & Learners (Future Scope)**
 A dedicated portal for structured learning and evaluation: